Closing the Loop

 The department of Natural and Built Environment in Development Society has produced undergraduate and postgraduate versions of their ‘You said, we did‘ flyer, to show how they are acting upon feedback from Reps.

 Conversations with students and staff at Sheffield Hallam suggest that we need to do more to ‘close the feedback loop’, whether in relation to student surveys, course reps, or other forms of feedback from students.
-Research across the sector also shows that this aspect of student representation is often neglected.

 Tips for Staff on feeding back

 – Make sure the actions from each meeting are made available to all students (e.g. on Blackboard).

 – Send the list of actions directly to the reps after the meetings, so they can publicise it.